Limited Partnership Rules: Everything You Need To Know

 How is a Partnership Created?

-A partnership is created at a state level, and each state has their own set of rules for this type of business structure.
+A partnership is created at a state level, and each state has its own set of rules for this type of business structure.
 Partnerships are very easily formed and do not require any type of written agreement, although it is recommended to create one.
 Once one or more people are working together in a business and sharing the profits, the business becomes a partnership.
 However, there are certain requirements for becoming a limited partnership.

 Requirements for a Limited Partnership